 Coulis is a fancy word for fruit or vegetable puree.
 It’s made by cooking fresh or frozen fruit until it’s has softened, often with sugar and a small amount of liquid.
 The result is a syrupy, sticky, sauce.

 Gelatin can be found in the baking aisle of your grocery and usually comes in either powdered or sheet form.
-The kind I am familiar with is the powdered form.
+I prefer the powdered form.
 You will need to bloom it in cold water, then add the warm berries to it and stir until it dissolves.

 Let everything cool to room temperature before layering the coulis on top of the curd.

 The most common types I’ve found are zucchini blossoms, roses, lavender, pansies, hibiscus, and violets.
-Most of them have a minty or peppery flavor to them and can be used much the same way you would use herbs or vegetables.
-You can also freeze them into ice cubes or drop them into cocktails.
+Most of them have a minty or peppery flavor to them and can be used much the same way you would use herbs.
 For this tart they made a perfect edible decoration.

 Blackberry Lime Tart Recipe